savetaxs Logo

 FEMA & RBI Guidelines for NRI Repatriation of Funds

-FEMA refers to the Foreign Exchange Management Act, which is India's modern law regulating the foreign exchange market.
+FEMA refers to the Foreign Exchange Management Act, India's modern law governing the foreign exchange market.
 NRIs must be aware of the FEMA regulations before repatriation from India.

-• You will have to settle the tax implications while repatriating funds abroad.
+• You will need to address the tax implications when repatriating funds abroad.

 • You can collectively repatriate the current income at any time of the year or in the following years.